ellisalgernon/PS-tmp/README.md

 * **[Mega Account](https://mega.io/)**
   * Required for some files not hosted on Nexus.
 * **[LoversLab Account](https://www.loverslab.com/)**
-  * You no longer need to log into LoversLab in Wabbajack *before* the installation, you will be prompted *during*.
+  * You no longer need to log into LoversLab in Wabbajack *before* the installation, you will be prompted *during*, instead.

 ## 2.4 Steam Library Location
 Your Steam library <ins>must not be located</ins> in `Program Files`, this is a special folder protected by Windows UAC, which will cause issues down the line.
 Follow **[this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide)** to move your library somewhere else.

-> No support will be provided to people with Skyrim located in `Program Files`.
+> No support will be provided for Skyrim installations located in `Program Files`.

 ## 2.5 Vanilla Skyrim Setup
 Start with a fresh installation of **[Skyrim Special Edition or Anniversary Edition](https://www.nexusmods.com/skyrimspecialedition)**.
 You should also clean out the "*Skyrim Special Edition*" folder in `Documents/My Games/` by deleting its contents.

 Launch Skyrim via Steam once: Start the game and exit once in the main menu.
 This will ensure any settings files required by Wabbajack are created in the Skyrim directories.

-Set the Game language to English - This is <ins>mandatory</ins> for installation.
+Set the Game language to English - this is <ins>mandatory</ins> for installation.
 Open the Steam Skyrim "*Properties*" window, navigate to the "*Language*" tab and select "*English*" from the dropdown menu.

-After the modlist installation has finished, nothing you do to your Steam Skyrim installation will interfere with **PROJECT Skyrim**, it is its own, self-contained instance.
-This also means you can have several WJ modlists installed at the same time (but you cannot __merge__ them).
+Once the modlist installation is complete, any changes to your Steam Skyrim installation will not affect **PROJECT Skyrim** — it is a self-contained instance.
+This also means you can have multiple WJ modlists installed simultaneously, though they __**cannot be merged**__.

 # 3 Pre-Installation Preparations
 ## 3.1 Pagefile Configuration